koljapluemer/obsidian-the-queue/README.md

 Different to many personal productivity systems, *The Queue* does not require you to actively remember habits, nor to check-off a list of them every day.
 Because of this, you can put hundreds of habits into your queue at little cost — if you so desire.

 Whether this makes sense depends on how long you engage with your queue every day.
-If you only look at half a dozen notes every day, but you have 50 active daily habits, you will of course not see all of them everyday, making them not really daily habits.
+If you only look at half a dozen notes on an average day but have 50 active daily habits, you will of course not see all of them everyday.
+Depending on the habit in question, this may be be OK, or ruin the idea.
 Consider this carefully.

-As long as you're consistently checking your queue now and again, it's very useful for habits that are only due very rarely and thus easy to forget, like:
+As long as you're consistently checking your queue now and again, it's very convenient to add habits that are only due very rarely and thus easy to forget, like:

 ```
 ---